alx741/hackers_cubecraft/README.md

 Contributing
 ============

+* If you build a character that has no thumbnail yet please send me a picture.

 * You can always suggest a new character with a new _issue_.

 * If you want to create a new one by your self please ask first if the target